nhost/nhost/docs/docs/get-started/authentication/index.md

 > For authenticated requests, there is always the option to override the default `user` role with any other valid role.

-To prepare our database and GraphQL API to work for signed in users we need to do two things:
+To prepare our database and GraphQL API to work for signed-in users we need to do two things:

-1. Add a `user_id` column to the `todos` table so we know what todo belongs to which user.
+1. Add a `user_id` column to the `todos` table, so we know what todo belongs to which user.
 2. Use the `user` role instead of the `public` role for permissions.

 ## Add `user_id` column

-Before we add the `user_id` column, let's delete all existing todos.
+Before adding the `user_id` column, let's delete all existing todos.

 Then add the `user_id` column as a `UUID` type.
 Make sure that `nullable` is **not** checked.
 This will ensure that all todos must have a `user_id` value.